brightcove/brightcove-player-sdk-ios/OfflinePlayback.md

 Note that iOS uses the asset name string as part of the downloaded video's file path, so you should avoid characters that would not be valid in a POSIX path, like a "/" character.

-Also note that iOS 10 does not handle unicode names properly, so on iOS 10, any unicode strings will instead use the offline video token as the display name.
+Also note that iOS 10 does not handle all unicode names properly, so on iOS 10, any unicode strings will instead use the offline video token as the display name.
 You may choose to replace these with more standardized names using the `kBCOVOfflineVideoManagerDisplayNameKey` option.